 Jojoba wax possesses a unique set of characteristics that make it a prized ingredient in natural cosmetic formulations.
-It is heat stable, meaning it can withstand high temperatures without losing its valuable properties.
+It is heat-stable, meaning it can withstand high temperatures without losing its valuable properties.
 Unlike many other plant oils, jojoba wax is highly resistant to oxidation, which extends the shelf life of products and prevents rancidity.
 These qualities alone make it an invaluable asset for cosmetic formulators seeking to create long-lasting, stable, and high-quality formulations.
 However, beyond its stability, jojoba offers innumerable benefits for the skin and hair.

-In this post, we delve deeper into jojoba wax, and uncover the secrets of this amazing ingredient that is so versatile and much loved by natural cosmetic formulators.
+In this post, we delve deeper into jojoba wax and uncover the secrets of this amazing ingredient that is so versatile and much loved by natural cosmetic formulators.
 Let’s start with the basics – just how should we refer to jojoba as a cosmetic ingredient?

 Defining jojoba: wax vs oil

-Jojoba wax is the raw material derived from jojoba seeds of which it comprises around 50 percent.
+Jojoba wax is the raw material derived from jojoba seeds, of which it comprises around 50 percent.
 The wax is typically cold-pressed or extracted using gentle methods to obtain the oil, which retains the majority of jojoba’s beneficial properties.

 It has a unique chemical structure, characterised by a high concentration of esters and long-chain fatty alcohols (40- and 42-carbon chain length esters), along with less than 1% triglyceride content, and vitamin E, which makes up around 79% of its fat-soluble vitamin compounds (i).
 This profile varies according to the jojoba wax’s country of origin (ii).

 It is slightly viscous and a golden yellow colour with a weak nutty odour.
 However, refined jojoba has little or no odour and is almost colourless.
-As natural formulators, we tend to opt for the unrefined to ensure we don’t lose out on the oil’s natural, skin-beneficial compounds.
+As natural formulators, we tend to opt for unrefined to ensure we don’t miss out on the oil’s natural, skin-beneficial compounds.
 Now, let’s take a look at these compounds in detail.